PREVIOUSLY ON… SURVIVOR!

 Jordyne raises an eyebrow.
 “Really?
 I thought you’d be chomping at the bit to get Jamie out.”

 “Yeah, I thought so too,” Gavin says.
 “But here’s the thing… everyone keeps calling Jamie this huge threat, but what has he actually won?
 He hasn’t won anything.
 Marco’s won three in a row.
-And his knee is getting better, so now he might stand a chance in the physical challenges too.”
+And the last one was basically a popularity contest.
+No one was trying to get him out.”

 Irene and Mathieu come into the camp, returning from their meeting with Marco and Jamie.